- What's New

 Volunteer Life at Kalani

-Kalani's community is comprised of guests, staff, and volunteers.
-We form a group of like-minded individuals who value interdependence, mutual respect, integrity and responsibility while living together.
+Kalani's vibrant community is comprised of guests, staff, and volunteers from all corners of the world!
+We form a group of like-minded individuals who value interdependence, mutual respect, integrity, and responsibility while living together on 120-acres of preserved land on Hawaii Island.

-This type of community living is less common in western culture and it does take getting used to.
-Often we hear it takes about two weeks to settle in.
-Personal boundaries are sometimes tested, and patience and tolerance are daily ingredients.
-We ask you to treat everyone with respect, starting with yourself.
-When living with others, resolving conflicts is an art that we can all learn and practice.
-This is living, playing and working all with the same people.
+Although community living is becoming more common in western culture, it may take some getting used to.
+Volunteers pften report that it takes about two weeks to settle in and ground into the powerful Hawaii Island energy.
+Living in close proximity may also test your personal boundaries, so we recommend patience and tolerance as daily ingredients.
+When living with others, resolving conflict is an art that we can all learn and practice.

-Most volunteers comment that living and assisting within the community was the most powerful and rewarding aspect of their Kalani experience.
-Allow yourself to be amazed by others and grow with your community.
+Most volunteers also report that living with and providing service to the community was the most powerful and rewarding aspect of their Kalani experience.
+Allow yourself to be amazed by the pace at which you grow and evolve in our dynamic environment!
+Please note: We require all volunteers to be 21 years old or older.

-In exchange for providing service to departments, volunteers receive a wide range of benefits, including, and in no way limited to:
+In exchange for providing service to your department, you will receive a wide range of benefits, including, and in no way limited to:

-Many current and past volunteers have asked us to describe, in more detail, the things that happen aside from the responsibilities associated with volunteer work.
-Every individual's experience at Kalani is unique, so we recommend reading the Kalani Blog for personal descriptions of what life at Kalani can be like.
+Many volunteers ask us to describe in more detail the things that happen aside from the responsibilities associated with your volunteer service.
+Every individual's experience at Kalani is unique, so we recommend reading the our blog for personal descriptions of what life at Kalani can be like.

 Volunteers come to Kalani for many reasons, such as: